Skip to content

 • Name the tool (example: Mindomo LTI) (3).

-• Add Application key and Shared secret (6).
+• Add the Application key and Shared secret (6).

-• Set any other details (description, if the tool is active/not, if the tool will open in the existing tab or in a different one, etc.) (7).
+• Set any other details (description, whether the tool is active or not, whether it opens in the same tab or a new one, etc.) (7).

-This is how the Mindomo tool you added will look like (9):
+This is how the Mindomo tool you added will look (9):

 Attach mind maps to a course